matthew20103/n8n-nodes-prismaairs/README.md

 # n8n-nodes-prismaairs

 This is an n8n community node.
-It lets you use Prisma AIRS in your n8n workflows.
+It lets you use Prisma AIRS API Intercept in your n8n workflows.

-[Langfuse](https://langfuse.com) is an open-source LLM engineering platform that provides observability, metrics, evaluations, prompt management and a playground.
+[Prisma AIRS](https://pan.dev/airs/) AI Runtime: API Intercept is Palo Alto Networks’ API for securing AI applications, AI models, AI data, and AI agents.
+Instantly protect your models from prompt injection, data leaks, and unsafe outputs—so you can build and deploy AI with confidence.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.